Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ### AbortReceiveOperation

 `ITransportReceiveContext.AbortReceiveOperation` has been deprecated in favor of throwing an [`OperationCanceledException`](https://docs.microsoft.com/en-us/dotnet/api/system.operationcanceledexception).
-This will preserve the Version 7 behavior of immediately retrying the message without invoking [recoverability](/nservicebus/recoverability).
+This will preserve the NServiceBus version 7 behavior of immediately retrying the message without invoking [recoverability](/nservicebus/recoverability).

 ### Renamed extension method types